 Despite the global economic downturn, some markets are still showing remarkable growth.
-The Chinese real estate market is one of them, despite what some would tell you.
+The Chinese property market is one of them, despite what some would tell you.
 In fact, it has grown at such an incredible rate that the government taken steps to control it and ensure its sustainably.

 Local property developers have noticed that this trend seems unlikely to stop anytime soon and have adapted.